Loop-string-hadron approach to SU(3) lattice Yang-Mills theory, II: Operator representation for the trivalent vertex: Notation and conventions

 \section{Notation and conventions}

-{\textbf{q}} \emph{Labels and indices.}---We consider a trivalent vertex with legs labeled as $1$, $2$, and $3$ as in Fig.~\ref{fig: vertex labeling}.
-In this Part II manuscript, we always use lowercase Roman letters $i,j,k$ as variables to refer to vertex legs\footnote{ Note that in Part I we used capital $I,J,K$ as variables that refer to vertex legs.
+{\textbf{q}} \emph{Labels and indices.}---We consider a trivalent vertex with legs labeled as $1$, $2$, and $3$.
+In this Part II manuscript, we always use lowercase Roman letters $i,j,k$ as variables to refer to vertex legs\footnote{Note that in Part I we used capital $I,J,K$ as variables that refer to vertex legs.
 Switching to $i,j,k$ reduces the width of some long formulas.
-Furthermore, we have repurposed $J$ and $K$ for operators in Part II.}.
+Furthermore, we have repurposed $J$ and $K$ for operators in the present work.}.
 In Sec.~\ref{sec: methods} and later, there is a potential for confusion between vertex-leg labels and the color index for SU(3) triplets or antitriplets because in both cases the labels take values 1, 2, and 3; for clarity, we use lowercase Greek letters exclusively for color indices.

+Unless noted otherwise, when reading equations, one should assume $(i,j,k)$ is a permutation of the legs (1,2,3).
+That is, $i$, $j$, and $k$ have fixed distinct values in each identity.
+The Einstein summation convention is never applied for leg labels.

+\emph{Gauge-singlet operators.}--- At the trivalent vertex, there is a great variety of gauge-singlet operators that are to be understood.
+The operators one may form at the trivalent vertex may involve one, two, or all three legs.
+The operators of principle interest in this work are the so-called ``corner'' operators \cite{Burbano:2024uvn}, involving two legs of the vertex $(i,j)$.
+This is because the corner operators are used to construct Wilson loop operators on extended lattices \cite{Anishetty:2009nh,Raychowdhury:2019iki}.
+Here the notation for the gauge-singlet operators shall be introduced, while their original constructions in terms of the ISB modes will be discussed in \ref{sec:isb}.

+The simplest operators are those defined on a single leg, the irrep quantum numbers $P_i$ and $Q_i$ which are Hermitian operators with integer eigenvalues 0, 1, 2, $\ldots$.
+We also make frequent use of the derived operator

+The creation operators that define the gauge-invariant Hilbert space are denoted by $L_{ij}^\dagger$, $T_A^\dagger$, and $T_B^\dagger$, numbering eight in total.
+The $L_{ij}^\dagger$ operators, along with their annihilation counterparts $L_{ij}$, are examples of corner operators.
+The other corner operators to be focused on are denoted

+The operators $T_A^\dagger$ and $T_B^\dagger$, along with their annihilation counterparts $T_A$ and $T_B$, are examples of operators that involve all three vertex legs.
+It turns out that $T_A^\dagger$, $T_B^\dagger$, $T_A$, and $T_B$ are not independent; they can all be obtained as commutators of corner operators.
+Other examples of trivalent operators may be cataloged as

+Unlike the other operators, the trivalent operators in \eqref{eq: other trilinear operators} have been denoted using an abbreviated form of their ISB constructions instead of being assigned abstract symbols of their own.
+There are two reasons for this: (i) Like $T_A$ and $T_B$, these operators can always be reexpressed in terms of corner operators.
+(See \eqref{eq: ++- corner operator identities} and \eqref{eq: +-- corner operator identities}.) (ii) At the time of writing, we do not know of a physical use case for these operators.
+In particular, they are necessary neither to construct the Hilbert space nor to express (Wilson loop) operators in the Hamiltonian.